webandras/php-md/README.md

 A PHP-based static site generator that uses pure PHP and Markdown.
 Deploy your website to any shared hosting platforms.

+_Under development, it is not yet production-ready.
+No versions numbers yet either._

 - Todo: Improve the documentation.
 - Todo: Add search functionality (or at least enable the usage of Algolia)
+- Todo: Add a language switcher component
+- Todo: Configuration is a bit messy now, need to improve it.
+- Todo: Make it possible to only generate html from the modified/new markdown posts (with an option of forcing to rebuild all files)
-- Todo: Add multi-language support to the site generator
+~~- Todo: Add multi-language support to the site generator~~ DONE.

 ## Build your website